jeremydumoulin/evpv-simulator/README.md

 | `ChargingDemand/`      | `.csv`, `.html`       | Charging demand outputs, including spatial and temporal demand per vehicle and per traffic zone.
 Also includes HTML maps for visualization. |
 | `EVPV/`                | `.csv`                | PV production curves and EV–PV complementarity indicators. |

-> Output file names may vary depending on the configuration file used.
-In addition to the output files, note that you will also find a .log file in the output directory.

 ## Advanced usage

 Advanced users can write custom Python scripts by importing and interacting with core classes from the `evpv/` module: